Bunratty Castle: Name

-The name Bunratty, Bun Raite (or possibly, Bun na Raite) in Irish, means "river basin of the Ratty".
-This river, alongside the castle, flows into the nearby Shannon estuary.
+The name Bunratty means "mouth of the Ratty River" in Irish.
+This is another name for the Owenogarney River, which empties into the Shannon Estuary after flowing past the village and castle.

 Earlier structures

-The first recorded settlement at the site may have been a Norsemen settlement/trading camp reported in the Annals of the Four Masters to have been destroyed by Brian Boru in 977.
+The first recorded settlement at the site may have been a Norse trading camp reported in the Annals of the Four Masters to have been destroyed by Brian Boru in 977.
 According to local tradition, such a camp was located on a rise southwest of the current castle.
 Since no remains of this settlement have been found, its exact location is unknown and its existence is not proven.

 Around 1250, King Henry III of England granted the cantred or district of Tradraighe (or Tradree) to Robert De Muscegros, who in 1251 cut down around 200 trees in the King's wood at Cratloe.
 These may have been used to construct a motte and bailey castle, which would have been the first castle at Bunratty, but again the exact position of this is unknown.
 A later reference in the state papers, dating to 1253 gives de Muscegros the right to hold markets and an annual fair at Bunratty.
 It has thus been assumed that the site was the centre of early Norman control in south-eastern Clare.
 Early 19th-century scholars put the structure to the north-west of the current castle.
 When a hotel was constructed there in 1959, John Hunt excavated the area and thought the remains to be that of a gun emplacement from the Confederate Wars (see below).
+This river, alongside the castle, flows into the nearby Shannon estuary.